Hi, my name is Geoffrey Gevalt

 In my last newspaper job at The Burlington Free Press in northern Vermont, I grew concerned that so many kids in school were learning how to hate writing: They thought it boring, unimportant.
 They also quickly -- as in fifth and sixth grades -- came to the opinion they were no good at it.
 So I started a weekly feature designed to highlight interesting student writing and to showcase some different -- and better -- ways to teach writing.

-In 2006, with a founding grant from the Vermont Business Roundtable, I left journalism and founded Young Writers Project, a web-centric, nonprofit that helps young people find their voice.
+In 2006, with a founding grant from the Vermont Business Roundtable, I left journalism and transformed the newspaper feature into an organization; Young Writers Project, a web-centric, nonprofit that helps young people find their voice.
 YWP does this by encouraging kids to take creative risk in safe spaces; it gives them ownership, a sense that their ideas are important and lots of support and guidance.
 YWP also publishes best work to affirm their work and give them internal motivation.
 I ran the project for 12 years and in that time we connected with 110,000 young people, trained 2,000+ teachers and published best work of 17,000 youths in media partners -- newspapers, radio and other significant websites.

 In July, 2018, I stepped down as executive director of YWP.
 It was a difficult decision; for 12 years it was a blessed job; each and every day I was moved by at least one young person's ideas or writing or visual art.
 Their creativity and energy and ability to observe and feel and share were striking.
 A reminder where this community resides: youngwritersproject.org.
 I heartily encourage you to take a visit and see what 4,000 kids create on their own.
 (And refer the site to a youth you know.)